-For the year ended December 31, 2023, our operating cash flow increased \$2,303 million.
-The net increase was primarily due to an inflow of \$1,408 million in net cash collateral postings in 2023 as compared to a \$677 million outflow in 2022 at PSEG Power and lower tax payments in 2023, partially offset by a net change at PSE&G, as discussed below.
+For the year ended December 31, 2024, our operating cash flow decreased \$1,673 million, as compared to 2023.
+The net decrease was primarily due to an outflow of \$131 million in net cash collateral postings in 2024 as compared to a \$1,408 million inflow in 2023 at PSEG Power, partially offset by a net change at PSE&G, as discussed below.

-PSE&G's operating cash flow decreased \$488 million from \$2,028 million to \$1,540 million for the year ended December 31, 2023, as compared to 2022, due primarily to lower cash collateral postings received from BGS suppliers, increases in materials and supplies to support our electric AMI and other infrastructure programs, an increase in vendor and electric energy payments, and a net increase in regulatory deferrals.
-This was partially offset by a decrease in net accounts receivable due to improved collections following the delays from COVID-19 moratoriums.
+PSE&G's operating cash flow increased \$185 million from \$1,540 million to \$1,725 million for the year ended December 31, 2024, as compared to 2023.
+The increase was due primarily to higher earnings, the absence of returning cash collateral postings in 2024, which had been returned to BGS suppliers in 2023, and decreases in materials and supplies to support our electric AMI and other infrastructure programs.
+This was partially offset by a net increase in regulatory deferrals and accounts receivable, as well as lower unbilled revenues due primarily to higher volumes and lower prices.